the TRUTH about big publicity

 It turns out anyone can be on this show for a simple one-time payment of $20,000.
 They get four minutes on the show with their product prominently displayed, AND they even get to use that video on their website so everyone can see that this huge celebrity basically endorsed their product by having them on the show.

-Here’s the real skinny.
 The show airs in the early morning hours on a channel most of you have probably never heard of.
 Basically, you’re paying to be associated with this supermodel, but you’ll have to do all of the legwork to figure out how to leverage the appearance.
-You can stick it on your website and social media…but will it get you $20,000 worth of business to offset the cost?
+You can stick it on your website and social media…but the big issue is, will it get you $20,000 worth of business to offset the cost?

-And here are a couple of FREE things you can do instead that will likely get the same – or even better – results:
+And here are a couple of FREE publicity things that you can do instead.
+They will likely get the same – or even better – results:

 - Pitch yourself for TV segments that aren’t pay-to-play.
 They exist all over the place.